yleemann/Security-Box/KQL Queries/mde-onboardingstatus.md

 # Identify Onboardable Windows Devices with Defender for Endpoint

-This Kusto Query Language (KQL) script identifies **Windows devices that are not currently onboarded into Microsoft Defender for Endpoint (MDE)** but have been active recently — making them strong candidates for onboarding.
+This KQL script identifies **Windows devices that are not currently onboarded into Microsoft Defender for Endpoint (MDE)** but have been active recently — making them strong candidates for onboarding.

 ---